italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>` and MUST NOT be set to ``none`` or to a symmetric algorithm (MAC) identifier.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_, [:rfc:`7515`], [:rfc:`7517`].
   * -  **typ**
     - It MUST be set to `status-assertion-request+jwt` when JWT format is used.
-It MUST be set to `status-assertion-request+cwt` when CWT format is used.
     - [:rfc:`7515`], [:rfc:`7517`], `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_..
   * - **kid**
     -  Unique identifier of the Credential Issuer ``jwk`` as base64url-encoded JWK Thumbprint value.